colinmorris/colinmorris.github.com/_posts/2016-06-10-char-rbms-title-tk.markdown

         return np.random.rand(visible_probs.shape) < visible_probs
 ```

-Gibbs sampling essentially bounces back and forth between the visible and hidden units, continually asking "What hidden states go well with these visible states?", then "What visible states go well with these hidden states?".
+Gibbs sampling starts from some configuration of one of the layers, and essentially bounces back and forth between the visible and hidden layers, continually asking "What hidden states go well with these visible states?", then "What visible states go well with these hidden states?".

 Here's an example of how the state of the visible layer evolves during repeated Gibbs sampling.
 This example uses a model trained on the geo names dataset: